-How to root your Android device and why you might want to?
+How do I root my Android device and why might I want to do so?

 The actual rooting process itself should only take a single click.
 However, you’ll need to do a few quick things first:

 1. Download and install the Java JDK and Android SDK on your computer before continuing.
 Java must be installed before the Android SDK.